Implementation of Trained Factorization Machine Recommendation System on Quantum Annealer: INTRODUCTION

 The performance of QRS or QIRS depends on a good low-rank approximation to the preference matrix \cite{qrs1, qirs2}.
 Moreover, since these algorithms do not incorporate side information, they may not be competitive with FM.
 Thus in the recommendation system domain, an approach to both utilize the side information and attain potential speedup is a crucial target for practical quantum computing applications.

 In this work, we formulate a hybrid recommendation system by incorporating a classically trained FM with a quadratic unconstrained binary optimization (QUBO) scheme to be solved quantumly.
-Applying Quantum Annealing (QA) computation enables us to achieve a quadratic speedup in the suggesting process compared to classical methods.
+Applying Quantum Annealing (QA) computation enables us to sample a large amount of sub-optimal suggestions in a short period of time compared to classical methods.
 Our algorithm will soon provide a computational advantage from the prospects of today's developing NISQ hardware, such as a D-Wave annealer, for practical problems.